Krobenlakroc/tachyonfire/README.md

 Nvidia has a great [article](https://developer.nvidia.com/blog/the-peak-performance-analysis-method-for-optimizing-any-gpu-workload/#appendix2) on optimizing raymarching loops.

 I used a variable timestep instead of a fixed one for simplicity.
 Consequently, some jumps will only work at certain framerates.

+I don't like antialiasing, bloom, or SSAO so I didn't implement any of those features.

 ## AI Use